cleytonfopa/vip_api/README.md

 # Welcome to VIP API!

-This API enables real-time generation of the probability of becoming a *VIP* for a specific user.
+This API enables real-time generation of the probability of becoming a *VIP* within 6 months for a specific user.
 By using the user’s activity data within the betting platform during its initial days, a machine learning model forecasts the expected probability of VIP.